ipfs/specs/src/compact-denylist-format.md

 ...
 ```

+Lines should not be longer than 2MiB including the "\n" delimiter.

-#### Header
+### Header

-The list header is a YAML block:
+The list header is an optional YAML block.

 - Must be valid YAML
 - Fully optional
 - 1 MiB (1048576 bytes) maximum size
 - Delimited by a line containing `---` at the end (document separator)

-Known-fields (they must be lowercase):
+- Field names are case-sensitive

+Known fields:
+- `version`
-- `version`: the denylist format version.
-Defaults to 1 when not
+  - The denylist format version.
+Defaults to 1 when not specified.
-  specified.
-Implementations should reject parsing denylist versions that they
+  - Implementations SHOULD reject parsing denylist versions that they do not
-  do not support.
+    support.
 - `name`
 - `description`
 - `author`
+- `hints`
-- `hints`: a map of *hints*.
-See below.
+  - A map of optional global [hints](#hints).
+When present, SHOULD be applied
+    to every [block item](#block-item) on the list before applying per item
+    ones (if any).

-The known fields-list may be expanded as this specification is developed.
-To
+The list of known fields may be expanded in the future.
+Fields with names not
-include custom information in the header, we recommend using custom fields or hints.

-Custom fields:

-- Fields starting with `x-` or `X-` are considered custom.
-Users can freely
+listed above are considered custom.
+List creators can freely include custom
-  include them in the header and implementations can support them as needed.
+fields in the header and implementations can support them as needed.
-- Custom fields are not a property of each block item as "header hints" are
-  considered to be.
+Implementations SHOULD ignore unknown header fields to ensure custom fields do
+not impact parsing of the list.

-In order to parse the header, implementations should read the denylist until a
+In order to parse the YAML header, implementations MUST:
-`---` is found or the 1MiB limit is reached.
-If the `---` is found, they
+1. Read the denylist until a `---` is found or the 1MiB limit is reached.
-should attempt parsing the header as YAML:

-- If parsing the header fails, they should abort and signal an error.
-- If the size limit is reached, they should assume the list includes no header
+   - If the size limit is reached, assume the list includes no
-  and start parsing block items from the beginning of the denylist.
-A header
+     header and start parsing block items from the beginning of the denylist.
+A
-  that was too large will be parsed line by line as block items and error
+     header that was too large will be parsed line by line as block items and
-  accordingly line per line, without causing excessive resource allocation.
+     error accordingly line per line, without causing excessive resource

-#### Hints

-A *hint* is a key-value duple associated to a `[block_item]`. the denylist as
-a whole (part of the header), or to a specific `[block_item]`.

-A list of hints can optionally follow every `[block_item]` as show
-above.
-Hints can also be specified in the denylist header ("header
-hints").
-This is equivalent to adding the same hints to every single
-`[block_item]` in the denylist.
-Implementations should associate both the
-specific and the header hints to every block rule.

-#### List body

-A denylist is made of lines which are made by a *block items* followed by zero or more space-separated hints.

-Lines should not be longer than 2MiB including the "\n" delimiter.
+     allocation.
+2. If the `---` is found, attempt parsing the header as YAML.
+   - If parsing the header fails, abort and signal an error.

-#### Block item
+### Block item

 A block item represents a rule to enable content-blocking:

 - `PATH` elements are expected to be %-encoded, per [RFC 3986, section 2.1](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding).
 - `CID` elements represent a CID (either V0 or V1).
-- `CIDv0` are for us equivalent to baseb58btc-encoded sha256 multihashes although they are not the same thing (a CIDV0 carries implicit codec (dag-pb) and multibase information (b58btc).
-When we say a b58-encoded multihash needs to be extracted from the CID, this usually is a no-op in case of CIDv0s.
+  - Legacy CIDv0 are equivalent to baseb58btc-encoded sha256 multihashes
+    although they are not the same thing.
+A CIDv0 carries implicit codec
+    (dag-pb) and multibase information (b58btc).
+When we say a b58-encoded
+    multihash needs to be extracted from the CID, this is a no-op in
+    case of CIDv0s.

 Implementations must decide what to do when processing a denylist and an invalid block-item rule is found: